ocean-tracking-network/node-manager-training/_episodes/05_project_metadata.md

 1. Manual Project Information Form - Parse Contacts
 1. Manual Project Information Form - Insert Contacts into Textfields

 The first option is generally the easiest, if the project has already been successfully written to the database using the `Create and Update Projects` notebook.
 To do this, you enter the `collectioncode` of your project, and run the cell.
-If there are no errors you can click the `SKIP` button which will take you down the notebook to the next section.
+If there are no errors, you can click the `SKIP` button which will take you down the notebook to the next section.

 ### Create Missing Users